VC-CodeLabs/best_meal/JeffR/_README.md

 checking for equal-satisfaction-but-lower-cost meals is included in the algorithm- IMO, spending less money is more satisfying

-categories are stripped of whitespace and converted to lower case and stripped of pluralization, so
+categories are stripped of whitespace and converted to lower case and stripped of pluralization, so e.g.

 - `"Main Courses"`
 - `"mAiNcOuRsE"`